 3. Expand your contacts

 You should always look for opportunities to expand your customer base or clientele.
 This said it is always advisable to profile your prospective clients.
 If possible, get to know them the first hand of their liking and preference.
 This increases the chances of impressing them.
 Once a client understands that you understand their needs, the higher the chances of you retaining them and even getting a referral from them.

 4. Channel your income sources into other investments

-There is so much that we talked that cannot be put into writing.
+There is so much that we talked about that cannot be put into writing.
 Here I have given it my best.
-I hope it gives you a bearing to take 2016 head.
-I wish you a happy festive season and prosperous New year 2016.
+I hope it gives you a bearing to take the 2020 head-on.
+I wish you a happy festive season and a prosperous New year 2020.